OnlyloveSY/libgameref/README.md

 Head Only C ++ - based game server or client is an efficient table reading tool, he static reflection to the structure of the various fields

+- See the test case in (test) for details on how to use it

 - If you want to use it, just include the following files

 - `libref.hpp`

 - `table_ref.h`

 # 2.API function docs